cboettig/labnotebook/_posts/2013-01-16-Data-URIs-for-images.md

 - The data URIs increase the filesize of the HTML dramatically.
 Compression is about 1/3rd more than the original image sizes.
 This can slow load times and makes the repository larger.
 As most images in the notebook are generated as basic pngs, the file sizes aren't huge (100 Kb range), but much larger than the raw HTML.
 - Not all browsers support Data URIs, so images may not render in older versions of IE
 - The markdown parser takes much longer to generate the output.
 This appears to actually time out Jekyll building in my current notebook.

+## Resolution

+I have a branch of the notebook, [image-uri](https://github.com/cboettig/labnotebook/blob/image-uri), in which (almost) all images are converted to data URIs.
+Unfortunately, the images do not display on the Github copy and the branch takes rather much longer to compile, making this an inpractical standard solution for the notebook.

+To address the primary concern is making sure that the archival copies on figshare include the images, I think I will stick with compiling an archival version with Data URIs while otherwise continuing to host the images on my webserver or an external server.
+(Perhaps using my webserver only for images on the notebook and flickr for caching all runs?).
+Archival copies can be made using Pandoc by generating the site using the `--self-contained` option for the pandoc parser in `_config.yaml`, though this is rather slow.
+Then the archive would be the HTML files in the `_site` directory, rather than the raw markdown files.
+While alternatively I could use a script to just render the markdown, overall it may make more sense to archive the stand-alone HTML, since it includes more metadata and the advantages of the XML formatting.